ultraleap/XR-Keyboard/XR_Keyboard/Assets/README.md

 Open up one of prefabs and look at the panel object for an example of how to configure the `KeyMapGenerator`.

-You can choose whether to overwrite or generate new keyboard prefabs when you regenerate, just check the box if you want to overrite your current keyboard.
+You can choose whether to overwrite or generate new keyboard prefabs when you regenerate, just check the box if you want to overwrite your current keyboard.

-### Prefab Handling

-When you use the generator to create a new keyboard it will create a new set of prefabs, leaving your existing prefab intact.
-This helps prevent accidental overriding of existing prefabs.

 ### Key Maps